Samsung U940 Glyde: Form and size

 The Glyde has a touch screen and a slide out QWERTY keyboard.
 On the front of the phone, the only buttons are the home button, the screen lock button, the camera/camcorder button and the rocker switch.
 When on the main phone touch screen without the QWERTY keyboard slid out, displayed on the screen are the dial pad, menu, contacts, quick navigation, and taskbar icons.
 With the QWERTY keyboard slid out, the layout is switched to landscape and a messaging icon is placed in the lower left hand side of the touch screen.
 The phone has stereo speakers on the top of the phone, a 2.5 mm headphone jack, and a 2.0-megapixel camera on the back.
-Underneath the back cover, is the battery and the micro SD slot.
+Underneath the back cover, is the battery and the microSD slot.
 The actual size of the phone is 4.09 inches in height, 0.7 inches in depth, and 1.97 inches in width.
 It is 4.13 ounces.